microsoft/WhatTheHack/067-FabricLakehouse/Coach/Solution-02.md

 Students may wish:

 - to download the data manually and upload to OneLake
-- to use a notebook, a dataflow or a combination of both to retrieve and land the data,
+- to use a notebook, a dataflow or a combination of both to retrieve and land the data
 - to use the provided raw data files

 any of these are acceptable.